pietro-stangherlin/near_duplicate_doc_lsh/data_creation/istructions.md

 ```

 In order to create a new file of desired format:
-1) run add_sum_ids.py on the starting file to create a new file adding a new id based on the each new number
+1) run add_sum_ids.py on the original file to create a new file adding a new id based on the row number
 2) run make_collection.py on the file created at point 1